Islamophobia in Canada: Assaults

-Violence against women
+Violence against Muslim women

 Many Muslim women have been subjected to acts of violence, particularly those who are visibly Muslim due to them wearing the hijab or niqab.

 In 2011, a Muslim woman wearing the niqab was with her children when she was attacked at a Mississauga mall; the attacker screamed at her and pulled off her veil.
 After the court was shown mall security footage of the assault, the attacker pleaded guilty to assault.
 The incident was deemed Islamophobic by the Ontario Human Rights Commission.

 In the aftermath of the 2013 Quebec Charter of Values, many Muslim women wearing the headscarf were attacked.
 On September 17, a 17-year old Muslim girl was attacked in St. Catharines.
 She was punched in the nose, that left her bleeding and her headscarf was pulled off.
 In November, a woman wearing the hijab in Montreal was attacked by two men; one of them spat on her, while the other pulled off her headscarf.
 In December, a woman wearing a hijab was attacked when another woman tried to forcibly remove her headscarf from her head.

 In September 2015, a pregnant woman wearing the hijab was attacked by teenagers in Toronto, when they tried to pull off her headscarf, causing her to fall.
 Quebec's National Assembly responded by passing a unanimous resolution against Islamophobia.

 In December 2020, two Muslim women in hijab were attacked by a 41 year old man in an Edmonton mall parking lot.
 According to witnesses, the man started out shouting racially motivated obscenities at them, then shattered one of the glass windows in their car, and then physically assaulted them in the parking lot as one of them tried to run away.
 Fortunately, several bystanders intervened and stopped the attack.